gptspaghetti/gptspaghetti/README.md

 - 👋 Hi, I’m @gptspaghetti
-- 👀 I’m the COO of Prose.
+- 👀 I’m the CEO of Prose.
 - 🌱 I’m currently working on Prose.
 - 💞️ I’m looking to collaborate with great talent.
 - 📫 How to reach me amy@theprose.com